achannarasappa/distillery/README.md

 ```

 #### `exchange`
-(`object`, `required`) - The prcocess object contains the definition for how to make the HTTP request and how to handle the response.
+(`object`, `required`) - The process object contains the definition for how to make the HTTP request and how to handle the response.
 #### `exchange.request`
 (`object`, `required`) - Data detailing how to complete a HTTP request.
 #### `exchange.request.url`